Maqsut Narikbayev

 Chapter 4

-During the M. Narikbayev’s chairmanship of the Supreme Court of the Republic, the legislation on the judiciary introduced universally recognised principles of international law, as well as enshrined the basis for ensuring the independence of judges in the pursuit of justice.
+During Maqsut Narikbayev’s tenure as Chairman of the Supreme Court of the Republic, judicial legislation was strengthened by incorporating universally recognized principles of international law.
+These reforms laid the foundation for ensuring judicial independence in the administration of justice.

 The Adilet Party